Extended Set-based Tasks for Multi-task Execution and Prioritization: Simulations and Experiments

 The robot is the same 3-link serial manipulator considered in the previous sections and it is modeled by \eqref{eq:robotdynmodel}.
 Similar to the previous examples, the two tasks to be executed in a prioritized fashion consist in regulating the end-effector to two different locations in the plane.
 Thus, they are dependent according to Definition~\ref{def:dependent_CBF_tasks}.

 As discussed in Section~\ref{sec:dynamics}, when dynamic models are considered, we need to define the auxiliary CBF $h_i^\prime$, as in \eqref{eq:hprimegeneral}.
-In addition, in this section input constraints are enforced by dynamically extending the model \eqref{eq:robotdynmodel} as follows:
+In addition, in this section input constraints are enforced by dynamically extending the model \eqref{eq:robotdynmodel}--\eqref{eq:g} via the input dynamics